LucySVenutiWinter/Deep-Q-Network/readme.md

 <img src="figures/example.gif" "GIF of a trained agent playing the first six seconds of the scenario.")
 </p>

-(Doom's art is not public domain, so ViZDoom comes with different images.
-You can replace them if you own an original copy of Doom, but I chose to use the default ViZDoom art, since it shouldn't make much of a difference to the agent.)
+(Doom's art is not public domain, so ViZDOOM comes with different images.
+You can replace them if you own an original copy of Doom, but I chose to use the default ViZDOOM art, since it shouldn't make much of a difference to the agent.)

 # Quick background